viacheslavpleshkov/unit-factory-ucode/README.md

 1. Endgame | Create a game on C (Done)
 1. Refresh Marathon C | The challenge to refresh all the knowledge you have gained at Marathon C. (Done)
 1. Libmx | Create your own C library.
 (Done)
 1. Pathfinder | Learn pathfinding algorithms.
-(In progress)
+(Done)
 1. uls | Recode the system's utility ls.
+(In progress)
 1. ush | Develop your own shell.
 1. uchat | Create a real-time communication tool using creativity and the whole cycle of Challenge Based Learning framework.